bvaughn/task-runner/README.md

 Task Runner is available in two flavors:

 * `dist/task-runner`: This is the base, task library.
 It's compatible with all browsers (as well as Node JS) and can be used with any JavaScript frameworks (Angular, React, Ember, etc.).
-* `dist/task-runner-enginer`: This includes all of the above features *in addition to* an application engine that can be used to create single-page-apps.
+* `dist/task-runner-engine`: This includes all of the above features *in addition to* an application engine that can be used to create single-page-apps.
 Tasks that are only in this package are explicitly marked in [the documentation](http://rawgit.com/bvaughn/task-runner/master/docs/index.html).

-Each of the above bundles includes both a `debug.js` and a `compressed.js`.
-The debug build is pretty-printed for easier debugging and also logs task state-change events to the console.
-The compressed version is minified and does not include logging.
+Debug logging can be enabled for Task Runner by setting a `window.DEBUG` environment variable to `TRUE`.
+If debug mode is enabled, tasks will also track the context (stack) when they are created.
+This information can be accessed using the `getCreationContext()` method.

 ## Building